Izahd’s Story: Hand Surgery for Brachial Plexus

 Our referral nurse navigator can give your family timely access to world-renowned pediatric orthopedic surgeons in every specialty.

-For the past two years, the family has made trips to Philadelphia every few months for specialized follow-up care with Dr. Shah.
+The family continues to make trips from their home in Iowa back to Philadelphia every few months for specialized follow-up care with Dr. Shah.
 Izahd also has physical and occupational therapy in Iowa between visits with Dr. Shah.
 Maribeth continues to support the family to make their travels to Philadelphia as seamless as possible, and coordinates care between Izahd’s multidisciplinary care team in Iowa and Philadelphia.

 A personal motivation to give back